nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Deleting a task : `deletetask`

+Format: `deletetask INDEX`

 Lets you delete a specified task from SalesNote.

-Format: `deletetask INDEX`

-* Deletes the task at the specified `INDEX`.
+* The command deletes the task at the specified `INDEX`.
 * The index refers to the index number shown in the displayed task list on the **Tasks** tab.
 * The index **must be a positive integer** 1, 2, 3, …​